racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/SAL/SALExtension/ExtensionSpecs/CmdbObjProperty.md

 [[info]]
 **Information**
-For more information on CMDB Objects, Base CMDB Objects, CMDB Application Objects and CMDB Server Objects, please check the PyLabs [Base Classes][baseclass].
+For more information on CMDB Objects, Base CMDB Objects, CMDB Application Objects and CMDB Server Objects, please check the Pylabs [Base Classes][baseclass].
 [[/info]]

 Each of the CMDB objects have in common that their properties mainly consist of: